-I have a core collection of recipes on the site that have been my staples over the years and egg skillets/egg bakes top the list.
-This recipe in particular for paprika red potato egg bake has stood the test of time.
-Any time M is out of town, this is my dinner and sometimes my lunch.
+I have a core collection of recipes on the site that have been my staples over the years.
+I've realized that egg skillets and egg bakes top the list.
+In particular, this recipe for smoked paprika red potatoes and egg bake has stood the test of time.
+Whether I'm cooking for myself or my family, this is dish is often dinner and sometimes even lunch.
 I think the hardest part of this recipe is waiting for it to finish because it smells so good.Print

-- 1 lb red potatoes
+- 1 pound red potatoes

-- ½ medium onion
+- ½ medium yellow onion